allebb/hooker/README.md

 cd /var/www

 # Create a new .ssh profile for the 'www-data' user and set the required permissions.
-mkdir .ssh
+sudo mkdir .ssh
-chown www-data:www-data -R .ssh chmod 0700 .ssh
+sudo chown www-data:www-data -R .ssh sudo chmod 0700 .ssh

 # Create a new SSH key for the ``www-data`` user to connect to your Git hosting provider with (in order to enable headless operation ensure that when asked to enter a passphrase you leave it empty - Just accept the defaults!):
 sudo -u www-data ssh-keygen -t rsa -b 4096

 # Copy the contents of the public key file and paste it in the
-cat /var/www/.ssh/id_rsa.pub
+sudo cat /var/www/.ssh/id_rsa.pub

 # Lets now make a site hosting directory and set the required permissions.
-mkdir mywebsite
+sudo mkdir mywebsite
-chown www-data:www-data -R mywebsite
+sudo chown www-data:www-data -R mywebsite

 # Now we change into the directory and clone the git repo that contains our site content.
 cd mywebsite && sudo -u www-data git clone git@github.com/bobsta63/test.git .